robusta-dev/robusta/docs/getting-started/argocd-installation.rst

             On Windows you can use bash inside `WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_.

 Edit your generated_values.yaml files so it will be ready for ArgoCD, by adding ``clusterName: <YOUR-CLUSTER-NAME>`` at the top, if not already present.
+Test clusters like Kind and Colima tend to have fewer resources.
+You can lower the resource usage of Robusta by including ``isSmallCluster: true``.
+On production it is recommended to leave it as ``isSmallCluster: false``.

 Example:

 .. code-block:: yaml

     clusterName: my_cluster_name # <- This is the line to be added
+    isSmallCluster: false #optional & setting this to true lowers the resource requests of Robusta.
     globalConfig:
       signing_key: xxxxxx
       account_id: xxxxxx